-Recently, one of the artists was established as Drew Northcott, who claims that Probe were behind the conversion.
-Drew just did a few bits of missing graphics for them remotely, but doesn’t know who else was involved.
+One of the artists was established as Drew Northcott, who claimed that Probe were behind the conversion.
+Drew just did a few bits of missing graphics for them remotely, but didn’t know who else was involved.
+Many moons ago, John Cassells once said he did a load of sprite graphics for a Probe game called Apprentice, which must be the very same development:

-Thanks to contributor Nemo, the World of Spectrum entry on the game has more credits – and there are details about what happened from Brian Beuken:
+Thanks to contributor Nemo, the World of Spectrum entry on the game had more credits – and there are details about what happened from Brian Beuken for at least that version:

 “[This was] probably the last game I did on Speccy, the machine was dying off and the returns were dropping…shame really as it was a very cool big game even made use of 128K if it was detected.
 I had a helluva time fitting it in.